Addigy

-For more general information about other MDM solutions and SCEPman integration please check here.
+For more general information about other MDM solutions and SCEPman integration, please check here.

-Enable Kandji Integration
+Enable Addigy Integration

-Integrating of SCEPman can be easily enabled via the following environment variables on SCEPman App Service:
+Integration of SCEPman can be easily enabled via the following environment variables on SCEPman App Service:

 You can differentiate between the SCEPman App Service and the Certificate Master by looking for the App Service without the "-cm" in its name